Keynote speakers

 Professor John Lee Chi-Kin, President and Chair Professor of Curriculum and Instruction, joined The Education University of Hong Kong (the then Hong Kong Institute of Education) in 2010.
 He was Vice President (Academic) from 2010 to 2019, and Vice President (Academic) and Provost from 2019 to 2023.
 Professor Lee was previously Dean of Education and a Professor at the Department of Curriculum and Instruction at The Chinese University of Hong Kong (CUHK).

-Professor of Faculty of Education
+Faculty of Education

 The University of Melbourne